 Fear of the dentist is one of the most common phobias among adult Americans.
-Eighty percent of Americans report some sort of anxiety when visiting the dentist.
-Unfortunately, regular dental care is an important part of maintaining your overall good health.
+Eighty percent of Americans report some anxiety when visiting the dentist.

 Uncomfortable feelings associated with dental visits can range from mild anxiety to panic attacks and even fainting.
-Some patients are so fearful they choose to live in pain rather than seek treatment.
-As a result, by the time patients finally visit a dental provider they are potentially facing loss of teeth, periodontal disease, severe decay, and abscesses.
+Some patients are so fearful, they choose to live in pain rather than seek treatment.
+As a result, by the time patients finally visit a dental provider, they are potentially facing tooth loss, periodontal disease, severe decay, and abscesses.
 If you have ever experienced feelings of anxiety or you have been delaying needed dental care because of fear, you might be a perfect candidate for dental sedation.

 Axiom Dentistry offers several sedation options.
 The two most commonly used are:

-This form of mild sedation is a combination of Nitrous Oxide (N2O) and Oxygen (O2).
+This form of mild sedation is commonly known as laughing gas.
 It was discovered in 1772 and has been safely used ever since.
-Nitrous Oxide gas causes a euphoric feeling that decreases anxiety and pain.
+Laughing gas causes a euphoric feeling that decreases anxiety and pain.
 It is a popular choice for patients as it works fast, has no side effects, and the levels of sedation can be altered throughout the procedure according to the patient’s needs.
-Most patients find that Nitrous Oxide is effective in decreasing anxiety and can make your next dental appointment a relaxing experience.
+Most patients find that laughing gas is effective in decreasing anxiety and can make your next dental appointment a relaxing experience.